-Goal/Policy/Action Progress in Implementation applications, identifying available sites for housing development, and City involvement in the development of such sites.
-The City will continue focused outreach efforts to non-profit organizations on an ongoing basis to develop partnerships for housing development.
-Resources for Community Development (multi-family) Christian Church Homes, Inc. (senior-housing units) USA Properties Fund (multi-family units) Eden Housing, Inc. (multi-family units) Habitat for Humanity (single family units) Satellite Housing (multi-family) The City's consultant contacted non-profit developers and architects who have worked on their affordable housing projects while drafting amendments to the General Plan and Zoning Ordinance to implement the current Housing Element.
+- Resources for Community Development (multi-family)

+- Christian Church Homes, Inc. (senior-housing units)

+- USA Properties Fund (multi-family units)

+- Eden Housing, Inc. (multi-family units)

+- Habitat for Humanity (single family units)

+- Satellite Housing (multi-family)

+The City's consultant contacted non-profit developers and architects who have worked on their affordable housing projects while drafting amendments to the General Plan and Zoning Ordinance to implement the current Housing Element.
 By increasing the densities allowed for multi-family development and providing for modifications to development standards, the amendments that the Council approved in June 2014 will facilitate the development of additional affordable housing by non-profit developers.

-Policy 2.5: Proactively encourage the development of affordable housing within the Rivertown area. ithin the Rivertown area.
+Policy 2.5: Proactively encourage the development of affordable housing within the Rivertown area.

 2.5.1 Additional Development Incentives for the Rivertown Focus Area: Use voluntary incentives to encourage the production of affordable housing, including housing as part of mixed-use projects.
 Within the Rivertown Focus Area, provide incentives for the production of affordable housing in addition to City density bonus incentives.
 The City shall promote this Program by creating informational brochures for distribution to developers and by discussing these benefits with both potential developers and past developers within the City.
-Examples of such additional incentives include, but are not limited to the following: ✓ Higher than minimum required density bonuses.
-Provide the density bonuses available through the City's Senior Housing. ✓ Mixed-Use Housing.
-Modify development standards for the Rivertown Focus Area to permit residential development within mixed-use projects at higher densities than might otherwise be achieved within "conventional" multifamily developments.
-This would be accomplished by regulating development intensity for The City has begun the process of issuing RFPs to identify a residential developer for several City-owned parcels in Rivertown and has also received a grant from the State Strategic Growth Council to fund a Specific Plan and EIR for the area.
+Examples of such additional incentives include, but are not limited to the following:

+The City has begun the process of issuing RFPs to identify a residential developer for several City-owned parcels in Rivertown and has also received a grant from the State Strategic Growth Council to fund a Specific Plan and EIR for the area.
 The Plan will establish policies and standards for development in the area based on an analysis of opportunities and constraints including existing infrastructure capacity and environmental problems.
 The project-level EIR will make it possible to expedite development review for future projects.